xXleowXx/gitlab-charts/doc/charts/registry/metadata_database.md

   - [One-step migration](#one-step-migration).
 Only recommended for relatively small registries or no requirement to avoid downtime.
   - [Three-step migration](#three-step-migration).
 Recommended for larger container registries.

+NOTE:
+Users have reported step one import completed at [rates of 2 to 4 TB per hour](https://gitlab.com/gitlab-org/gitlab/-/issues/423459).
+At the slower speed, registries with over 100TB of data could take longer than 48 hours.

 ### Before you start

 Read the [before you start](https://docs.gitlab.com/ee/administration/packages/container_registry_metadata_database.html#before-you-start)